 I began to receive regular consultation (over the course of 3 years) with Senior Gender Specialists.
 Over time I began to see more transgender clients until I found I was working full-time with transgender, intersex, non binary, crossdressers and those questioning gender.
 I began to read everything I could get my hands on, attend gender conferences, became a member of the World Professional Association for Transgender Health in 2002 and since then have attended the majority of the international symposia.
 I joined consultation groups, such as Bay Area Gender Associates and Mind the Gap Consortium.

 While my practice also serves those with general life issues, the majority of my clients have trans identities and/or identify as lesbian, bisexual, queer or questioning.
 Since 1999 I have conducted psychotherapy or assessment with over 700 transgender people, many of whom are not on a transition path and some who have made social, legal or physical changes.
 I have met with numerous family members, partners, children and health care providers of trans clients.
 I find a rewarding part of my work involves educating the community and other therapists about gender.
 I founded a New England Gender Conference in 2007 to train therapists and other healthcare providers.
 I ran a group for female partners of trans men for three years and coordinated partners' programming in the Gender Odyssey Conference in 2011.
 I have continuously run therapy groups related to gender identity since 2002.

-I offer, individual consultation (25 min or 50 minute slots) and Consultation Groups, including by video.
+I offer, individual consultation (25 min or 50 minute slots) and Zoom Consultation Groups.
 Book a free 10-minute brief consult to discuss whether I am a good fit for you in this secure portal.
 Or, call me about scheduling a consultation (510) 915-4795 or Email me.